Metadrop/behat-contexts/README.md

    Go to the last entity created from a specific bundle.

- - Given I go to :subpath of the last entity :entity created Go to last entity created subpath (s.e.:node/1/edit).
+ - Given I go to :subpath of the last entity :entity created Go to last entity created subpath (e.g.: node/1/edit).

  - Given I go to :subpath of the last entity :entity with :bundle bundle created.
-   Go to last entity created subpath (s.e.:node/1/edit) from a specific bundle.
+   Go to last entity created subpath (e.g.: node/1/edit) from a specific bundle.

 ### File context